bega57/enterprise-ecommerce/README.md

-# E-Commerce Application
+# E-Commerce Microservices Application

 ## Description

-This project implements a simple e-commerce backend using Java and Spring Boot.
+This project implements a simple e-commerce backend using Java and Spring Boot based on a **microservice architecture**.
-Users can browse products, add them to a shopping cart, and place orders.

-The system manages users, products, carts, and orders and stores data in an in-memory H2 database.
+The system is divided into multiple independent services:

+* User Service
+* Product Service
+* Order Service (including Cart functionality)
+* Gateway Service

+Users interact only with the Gateway, which communicates with the other services via REST APIs.

 ## Features